This is the best orange cream cheese frosting recipe you’re going to find. Why? It’s simple, easy to make and includes Grand Marnier–that’s why!

 - Put paper cupcake liners in a pan, then fill with batter about 2/3 full.

-- Bake at 350º F (175º C) about 20 minutes or until a toothpick inserted into the center of a cupcake comes out clean.
+- Bake at 350º F (175º C) about 20 minutes or until a toothpick inserted into the center of a muffin comes out clean.

 - Place on cooling rack; meanwhile, make the icing.